null

 Step 3: Verify Your Work Experience

-• Master/Unlimited: Supervisory or management-level experience.
+• Master/Unlimited: Must show supervisory experience.

-• Residential: Experience with residential installations.
+• Residential: Experience with home installations is required.

 Step 4: Meet Business Requirements

-If applying as a contractor, ensure you:
+If applying as a contractor, make sure to:

 • Register your business with the Arizona Corporation Commission.